Vilmos Aba-Novák: Biography

 After studying at the Art School until 1912, he began work under Adolf Fényes.
 Between 1912 and 1914, Novák studied at the College of Fine Arts in Budapest.
+His studies, which had barely begun, were interrupted by the war, and in October 1914 he enlisted in the 29th Home Guard Regiment.
+He received numerous awards, however, according to his diary, he considered the war to be completely pointless and an obstacle to his artistic ambitions.
+He got wounded, his right arm remained paralyzed for a long time.
 Completing his service in the Austro-Hungarian Army on the Eastern Front during World War I, he took up drawing with Viktor Olgyai.

 Between 1921 and 1923, he spent his summers with the group of artists in Szolnok and Baia Mare (Nagybánya), Romania (see Baia Mare School), and was first exhibited in 1924.
 He was sent by the Hungarian Academy as a Fellow on a scholarship to Rome (1928 and 1930).